abiezersifontes/tiny_url/README.md

 In order to catch that we plan to use a combination of 78 posible characters with a long of 7 characters that would be 17.565.568.854.912 more than the double that we could get in 5 years with our stimated requests

+The service has cron to delete the date expired urls, and reset the counter

 # Install
 ```docker-compose up --build```